Mick Luckhurst

-Michael Christopher Luckhurst (born March 31, 1958) is an English retired American football placekicker.
+Michael Christopher Wilbert Luckhurst (born March 31, 1958) is an English retired American football placekicker.
 One of the earliest British-born players in NFL history, he played his entire professional career with the Atlanta Falcons.

 Early life

-Luckhurst was born on March 31, 1958 in Redbourn, Hertfordshire.
+Luckhurst was born on March 31, 1958, in Redbourn, Hertfordshire.
 He attended St Columba's College, St Albans in his home county (an academy equivalent to elementary plus high school in the USA).
 He then attended Balls Park teacher college in Hertford.
 As an exchange student to St. Cloud State University in Minnesota he decided to try out for the football team as part of a thesis project, and was soon impressing the coaches with 60+ yard field goals.
 Eventually he landed at the University of California at Berkeley, where he starred in rugby as well as American football.

 Luckhurst was a full back and key player in leading the Cal Golden Bears to their first national collegiate rugby title in 1980, making 14 of 17 penalty kicks and 18 of 19 conversions during the season.
 He was the MVP in title game against the Air Force Academy, when he scored on two penalty kicks and a drop kick, accounting for 9 of Cal's 15 points in their come-from-behind win.
 Also according to an opponent in the championship game, "On several occasions he chased down one of our kicks and just before being tackled by our wing, kicked the ball backward over his head about 30 meters and into touch.
 Really frustrating."

 In football, he scored 60 points in each of his two seasons 1979 and 1980.
 He also held the record for the longest field goal in California history for many years, a 54-yard boot against Oregon State in 1979.